oxipay/oxidocs/docs/platforms/prestashop.md

 ## Configuring Oxipay

 <div class="panel">
   This section assumes that you have just finished installing the Oxipay plugin and are still on the <b>Oxipay Configuration</b> page that you were automatically re-directed to after installation.
-Otherwise, you can bring up this page by using the <b>Configure</b> option - see the <b>Quick Config Actions</b> section below.
+Otherwise, you can bring up this page by using the <b>Configure</b> option - see the <a href="#quick-config-actions">Quick Config Actions</a> section below.
 </div>

 This section details the various parameters that you would need to configure for you to be able to process payments via the Oxipay payment gateway.
 This includes things such as the plugin's logo, Oxipay endpoints to communicate with, as well as whether or not to enable Test Mode.